MileHacker Logo

 Traveler's Snapshot

 The weather stays warm year-round, making beach visits possible and outdoor exploration.
 Spanish is the spoken language, and the Venezuelan Bolívar Soberano (VES) the country's currency is, though US dollars are widely used and often preferred.
-The city has a array of accommodations, from uncomplicated posadas to more comfortable hotels.
+The city has a array of accommodations, from uncomplicated posadas to more hotels with good amenities.

 Year-Round Warmth